Please turn with me to Ephesians 6, verses 17-20, where Paul writes:

 It is only those who possess the capabilities, who are able to discern what is going on by the conduct of those around them, (and maybe the attitudes that are being shown to them in the events), that are able to discern the real source of what is going on, and to then mount up a defense by calling upon God and the power, and the strengthening, and the enabling that He is able to give and they are able to have only because they have been spending a lot of time developing their relationship with Him.
 God is very willing to give them the help that they need.
 They may be martyred, if it goes that far, but nonetheless, they are able to stand faithful to the end.

 I don't believe for a moment that one gets a free ticket into the place of safety just because they fellowship with a certain group.
-That free ticket approach takes God's sovereignty, God's purposes in witnesses through whom He wills, and human choice, right out of the picture.
-I think it is very interesting to consider the examples given in God's word—-it tends to be the strongest who are martyred—-if not the strongest, at least the stronger ones.
+That free ticket approach takes God's sovereignty, God's purposes in witnessing through whom He wills, and human choice, right out of the picture.
+I think it is very interesting to consider the examples given in God's word—it tends to be the strongest who are martyred.
+If not the strongest, at least the stronger ones.

 One would think, humanly, these people did a good job in their life.
 They overcame and they grew all during the time they were in contact with God, then it ought to be given to them as a gift to be able to escape.
 It happens to some, but it doesn't happen to others.
 Great men and women have died a martyr's death and they died witnessing for God.